r-tutor/libs1/radiant.multivariate/app/tools/help/pre_factor.md

 The increase in cumulative % explained variance is relatively small going from 2 to 3 factors (i.e., from 82% to 90%).
 This is confirmed by the fact that the eigenvalue for factor 3 is smaller than 1 (0.44).
 Again, we choose 2 factors.
 The first 2 factors capture 82% of the variance in the original data which is excellent.

+## Including categorical variables

+The pre-factor analysis diagnostics are calculated using Principal Components Analysis (PCA).
+The correlation matrix used as input for PCA can be calculated for variables of type `numeric`, `integer`, `date`, and `factor`.
+When variables of type factor are included the `Adjust for categorical variables` box should be checked.
+When correlations are estimated with adjustment, variables that are of type `factor` will be treated as (ordinal) categorical variables and all other variables will be treated as continuous.

 ### Report > Rmd

 Add code to <a href="https://radiant-rstats.github.io/docs/data/report_rmd.html" target="_blank">_Report > Rmd_</a> to (re)create the analysis by clicking the <i title="report results" class="fa fa-edit"></i> icon on the bottom left of your screen or by pressing `ALT-enter` on your keyboard.